 Frenchies are more slightly more active than a Pug.
 Pugs may be up for romping around, but they love to follow up with frequent naps.
 Frenchies, on the other hand, can keep up with fun activities with fewer breaks.

 Even though the Pug is enormously friendly, they make better watchdogs by a minor margin.
 They are quick to alert their families of any suspicious happenings, ready to act.
-Obviously, they aren’t very threatening due to their size and stature, but that won’t stop them.
+They aren’t very threatening due to their size and stature, but that won’t stop them.

 Both make excellent family additions, being neither aloof nor disengaged.
 They will try to include themselves in all the activities you enjoy.
-Both are ecstatic to go on car rides, vacations, daytrips, and walks with you.
-They truly enjoy just being involved in as much of your day as you will allow.
+Both are ecstatic to go on car rides, vacations, day trips, and walks with you.
+They genuinely enjoy just being involved in as much of your day as you will allow.

 French Bulldogs have a lifespan of 9 to 11 years, which is considered quite short for a smaller dog.
 Pug’s lifespan exceeds this, averaging 12-14 years.